Frequently Asked Questions

 ALC's insurance carrier requires all transportation providers contracting with ALC to maintain a minimum of $150/$150/$50k split limit, $150,000 CSL, by a company with a rating of B or better and no livery exclusion.
 There are other clients with contracts that may require additional insurance which you would need if you want to be eligible to receive service offers for those clients.

-A: The minimum requirements are a properly licensed vehicle and an Android wireless device.
+A: The minimum requirements are a properly licensed vehicle and an Android or iOS wireless device.

-A properly licensed and insured vehicle and an Android device with a data plan are the only two pieces of equipment needed to start acquiring business opportunities through ALC.
+A properly licensed and insured vehicle and an Android or iOS device with a data plan are the only two pieces of equipment needed to start acquiring business opportunities through ALC.
 As part of your business expenses, you are responsible for purchasing your own device and for the monthly data plan.
 Currently, transportation providers use vehicles ranging from a fuel-efficient Prius to a school bus.
 Some trips may require a lift, but our clients offer trips suitable for ambulatory-only vehicles with ramps as well.
-The Android device and ALC's provider app (the app is free) are needed to receive a service offer from ALC.
+The Android/iOS device and ALC's free provider app are needed to receive a service offer from ALC.
 The app allows ALC dispatch the ability to offer you a trip, and then lets you communicate your decision to either accept and service the trip, or to decline the service offer.

-A: ALC's provider apps work on most Android devices running 2.3x or higher version of the OS.
+A: ALC's provider app works on most Android devices running version 4.1 or later of the OS, and all iOS devices running version 7.1 or higher.

 A: No, the app is free.